Optimization & Compression

 Mesh Optimization

-Reduce vertex count:
+Reduce vertex count further:

-- Use mesh simplification in production builds
+- Use mesh simplification to reduce vertex counts in production builds

 - Remove unnecessary geometry before export